Office of Special Education and Rehabilitative Services, Department of Education.

-Comment: One commenter asked what would happen after the three-year grant period and whether additional assistance with job-driven activities would continue to be available so that more agencies might receive assistance.
+Comment: One commenter asked what would happen after the three-year Start Printed Page 48985grant period and whether additional assistance with job-driven activities would continue to be available so that more agencies might receive assistance.

 Discussion: We have not decided if or how the activities of the JDVRTAC will be continued beyond the proposed three-year funding period.
 Future funding of this priority is beyond the scope of this notice.